diegozea/MIToS.jl/docs/src/Information.md

 ## Counting residues

-MIToS Information module defines a multidimensional `ContingencyTable` type and two types wrapping it, `Counts` and `Probabilities`, to store occurrences or probabilities.
+MIToS Information module defines a multidimensional `ContingencyTable` type and two types wrapping it, `Frequencies` and `Probabilities`, to store occurrences or probabilities.
 The `ContingencyTable` type stores the contingency matrix, its marginal values and total.
 These types are parametric, taking three ordered parameters: